 As a supportive friend or ally, you provide support, give assurance that College and community resources are available to help, and offer assistance to access these resources.

-Suggestions for how to help survivors:
+Suggestions for how to help victims/survivors of interpersonal violence:

 - Be mindful of your own needs and be sure to take care of yourself.
 People in supporting roles can benefit from professional assistance by speaking to someone at the Knox College Health and Counseling Center.

 Campus Safety officers are available 24 hours a day to provide escorts on the Knox campus by calling 309-341-7979.

 A support group for students who have been sexually assaulted will meet on campus.
 This group, led by Diane Mayfield, a counselor from WIRC-CAA Victim Services, will offer an opportunity to assist students with the healing process.

 If you are a student and are interested in this group, please email Diane at email@example.com.
 You may also call her at 309-836-2148 or 309-837-5555 and ask for Diane.
 The location of the group room will remain confidential, and Diane will disclose it directly to group participants.